shirish93/shirish93.github.io/_ideas/2025-12-05-cooking-for-dads.md

 ---
-layout: post
-title: Cooking classes for dads, by dads, in Kathmandu
 author: shirish
 categories:
 - innovation
 - cooking
 - ideas
 - Kathmandu
+last_modified_at: '2026-08-04'
+layout: post
+title: Cooking classes for dads, by dads, in Kathmandu
 ---

 It's one of my small, sillier ideas.
 I'm excited about it because it's easy to implement, and I love food!
 It also relates to my other idea, which is the school/club for the retired folks idea.